Heidi Hautala: Political positions

 In 2008, Hautala published the book "Venäjä-teesit.
 Vakaus vai vapaus" about Russia.
-In 2015, news media reported that she was included in a Russian blacklist of prominent people from the European Union who are not allowed to enter the country.
+In 2015, news media reported that she was included in a Russian blacklist of prominent people from the European Union who are not allowed to enter the country.European Union anger at Russian travel blacklist BBC News, May 31, 2015.

 Personal life

 Hautala has a son from her relationship with a Finnish artist J. O. Mallander.
-Hautala has also been in a relationship with a German researcher Carlo Jordan, and was considered close to Russian film director Andrei Nekrasov, a vocal critic of Putin before beginning to produce Russian-friendly propoganda.
+Hautala has also been in a relationship with a German researcher Carlo Jordan, and was considered close to Russian film director Andrei Nekrasov, a vocal critic of Putin before beginning to produce Russian-friendly propaganda.